 A public easement is one created by a statutory authority over one or more parcels of land such as the easement for water services described above.
 This is also an example of a negative easement as the easement will restrict building over that part of the land (see below).

-The effect of an easement
+The effect of an easement on a property

 An easement provides certain rights and restrictions and owners of land with registered easements should understand their legal implications.

 A party who is lawfully authorised to benefit from an easement, such as the neighbour with a right to use your driveway to access his or her property, and who uses the easement in the prescribed manner, will not be liable for trespass.
 As the owner of the servient tenement you must not interfere with or restrict these rights.